Newsletter-based Client Referral Program for Personal Injury Law Firm

 Articulate Consultants issued an estimate and purchase agreement for custom newsletter services requiring Sandy to follow the advice of an expert, to collaborate, and to contribute on-going effort to the venture.
 Sandy signed on, having accepted Harrington’s warning that for measurable results to begin to emerge would take at least one year at four issues per year.

 With Sandy as the signatory and contact, Isaac Gold & Associates, Lawyers entered a contract for four four-page, full-colour newsletters per year, issued quarterly, printed, and distributed by postal mail.
 The articles and images of each issue would be laid out within a flexible custom template, written from source material Sandy would provide as agreed in quarterly newsletter planning calls, and accompanied by imagery either provided by Sandy or sourced for her at extra cost, also as agreed when planning each issue.
 The first issue went out to several hundred clients in the spring of 2005.

 how the solution is implemented

-Every three months, Harrington and Green connect by phone for 30 to 60 minutes.
+Every three months, Harrington and Green connect by phone for about 45 minutes.
 They plan the newsletter to appear in readers’ mailboxes about five weeks later.